 Important note: Never drain your pool without checking with your pool builder or professional.
 In a vinyl liner pool, the liner will shrink, which can void the warranty and could further damage your pool.
-In concrete, plaster or even fibreglass pools removal of the water completely could result in the entire pool structure ‘floating’ or ‘popping’ causing serious damage to the structure.
+In concrete, plaster, or even fibreglass pools, the removal of the water completely could result in the entire pool structure ‘floating’ or ‘popping’, causing serious damage to the structure.

 These are the start-up chemical doses for chlorine and saltwater pools using a saltwater chlorinator.
 Shocking must be thorough in order to break up residual chloramines (known as combined chlorines).
 If chloramines are not dealt with now, a lingering chlorine demand (which is an inability to maintain a solid chlorine level) problem will develop.
 Curing chlorine demands can be costly, so do it the right way now.

-Use unstabilised sanitiser, (AKA) Cal-Hypo such as Pool Chlorine or Blended Trichlor/Tetraborate as the preferred products on an initial spring shock.
-Refer to the products label for recommended doses per 10,000 litres.
+Use unstabilised sanitiser (AKA) Cal-Hypo, such as Pool Chlorine or Blended Trichlor/Tetraborate, as the preferred product on an initial spring shock.
+Refer to the product label for recommended doses per 10,000 litres.
 Do not use a non-chlorine shock with the initial start-up.
 You need to have a good chlorine residual.
 Liquid chlorine bleach is OK but is very weak (about 14%) when compared to Cal-Hypo.